qwert-f/qwert-f/README.md

 - 👋 Hi, I’m @logicout
-- 📫 How to reach me, send email to logicout@logicout.cf
+- 📫 How to reach me, send email to logicout@logicout.fun

 <!---
 qwert-f/qwert-f is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.